The course can be offered both spring and autumn, but the offer will vary from semester to semester

 Course coordinator and administrative contact person can be found on Mitt UiB.

-Department of Sociology at the Faculty of Social Sciences has the administrative responsibility for the course.
+Department of Sociology at the Faculty of Social Sciences has the administrative responsibility for the course and the study programme.

 - Oppgave utleveres